theresacervantes/Web-scraping-using-selenium/README.md

 # Web-scraping-using-selenium

-I was wondering which DMV to go to, so I came up with this little code this morning.
+I was wondering which DMV to go to, so I came up with this code this morning.

+Still need to solve the reCAPTCHA.

 ### Scrape DMV website